 Rainwater seeps into the ground.
 It seeps deep into the ground through cracks in the soil and rocks.
 Even under the ground, it flows from a higher level to lower levels.
 This groundwater comes out of the ground in some places.
 This is what we call a spring.

-This map shows you the water bodies and landforms in our district.
-The bodies water shown in are blue.
-Landforms shown are in different These colours. colours are given according to the height of the region.
+This map shows the water bodies and landforms in our district.
+The water bodies are shown in blue.
+Landforms are shown in different colours.
+These colours are given according to the height of the region.